 No matter how fast the world changes, careers in the maritime industry remain abundant for skilled and motivated workers.
-Maritime is one of the world’s oldest industries – rich in tradition and history, that is also evolving in exciting ways to keep pace with technological advancement.
-The importance of maritime for both commercial trade and tourism results in numerous stable, well-paying jobs, and a variety of opportunities on and off the water, regardless of a person’s training or experience.
+The maritime trade is one of the world’s oldest industries – rich in tradition and history, that is also evolving in exciting ways to keep pace with technological advancement.
+The importance of the maritime industry for both commercial trade and tourism results in numerous stable, well-paying jobs, and a variety of opportunities on and off the water, regardless of a person’s training or experience.

-Entry level positions are Ordinary Seaman, Wiper and Food Handler.
+Entry-level positions include Ordinary Seaman and Wiper.
 These positions require little to no formal education past high school, with some short-term on-the-job training.

-Rated positions aboard towing vessels include Able Seaman and Qualified Member of the Engineering Department (QMED) Any Rating, Junior Engineer or Oiler.
+Rated positions aboard towing vessels include Able Seaman, Qualified Member of the Engineering Department (QMED) Any Rating, or Oiler.
 These positions can require vocational training, maritime courses, apprenticeships, and/or a combination of time on-the-job at sea.

-All applicants need a Merchant Mariner Credential issued from the U.S. Coast Guard and a Transportation Worker Identification Credential from the Transportation Security Administration to work on towing vessels.
-G&H Towing can help applicants with navigating these licensing requirements.
+All mariners aboard our vessels need a Merchant Mariner Credential issued from the U.S. Coast Guard and a Transportation Worker Identification Credential from the Transportation Security Administration to work on towing vessels.
+G&H Towing can help applicants with these licensing requirements.

 Other minimum licensing requirements are: